adriandugan/olapic_sa_demo/README.md

 This repo contains a demo page showing interation with Olapic's "media" API.

-The demo uses jQuery and hooks up to LightGallery.
+The demo uses jQuery [v3.1.1] and hooks up to [LightGallery](https://github.com/sachinchoolur/lightGallery).